sandya43/Zomato-analysis/README.md

 ### Tools

-- MS Excel - Data Cleaning
+- MS Excel
-- MySql   - data analysis
+- MySql
-- PowerBi - creating reports
+- PowerBi

 ### Approach

-- Imported the dataset of 9,500 restaurants across 10 countries into Power BI for analysis
+- Imported the dataset of 9,500 restaurants across 10 countries into MS Excel  for analysis
 - Cleaned and transformed data to make it analysis-ready
 - Developed questions and metrics to analyze: restaurant counts, growth over time, price ranges, ratings, amenities
 - Built interactive Power BI dashboards with visualizations to uncover and showcase insights